kemckinnmsft/HOL3000/Modules/Working/instructions.md

 The Azure Information Protection scanner allows you to  classify and protect sensitive information stored in on-premises CIFS file shares and SharePoint sites.

-In this exercise, you will change the condition we created previously from a recommended to an automatic classification rule.
+In this exercise, you will configure conditions for automatic classification.
 After that, we will run the AIP Scanner in enforce mode to classify and protect the identified sensitive data.
 This Exercise will walk you through the items below.

 - [Defining Automatic Conditions](#defining-automatic-conditions)
 - [Enforcing Configured Rules](#enforcing-configured-rules)